The Boy from Oz: Plot

 Back in the US, Peter has gone solo and comes to terms with his bisexuality ("Bi-Coastal").
 He meets the hardworking fashion model Gregory Connell.
 Greg does not want to be a part of Peter's life in show business, but he falls in love with Peter ("If You Were Wondering").
 They soon get discovered by music producer Dee Anthony, and he gets them a gig at the Copacabana in New York ("Sure Thing Baby").
-Peter's career takes off, and he wins an Oscar for "Arthur's Theme", in addition to recording songs that were covered by artists Olivia Newton-John and Frank Sinatra.
+Peter's career takes off, and he wins an Oscar for "Best That You Can Do", in addition to writing songs that were covered by artists Olivia Newton-John and Frank Sinatra.
 Peter gives his best performance in the Radio City Music Hall with The Rockettes ("Everything Old is New Again"), and is surprised to know his mother is also in love.

-Greg becomes stricken with AIDS, and even though Peter tries to help him carry on, he succumbs to his illness ("Love Don't Need a Reason").
-Peter also becomes sick with AIDS, but Greg's spirit urges him to carry on ("I Honestly Love You").
+Greg becomes stricken with advanced HIV, (then known as AIDS defining illness), and even though Peter tries to help him carry on, he succumbs to his illness ("Love Don't Need a Reason").
+Peter also becomes sick with advanced HIV, but Greg's spirit urges him to carry on ("I Honestly Love You").
 Liza offers her support to Peter, and they both realize they had successful lives and careers without each other ("You and Me").

 Peter returns to Australia and tries to tell his mother about his illness, but ultimately can't find a way to tell her.
 He then performs one last magnificent concert for Australia ("I Still Call Australia Home"), and witnesses a last flashback of his mother's love for him ("Don't Cry Out Loud").
-Peter reflects on his life, realizing he has no regrets, before he ultimately succumbs to his disease ("Once Before I Go"), but not before going out in style with a farewell performance ("I Go to Rio"), joined by the entire cast as well.
+Peter reflects on his life, realizing he has no regrets, before he ultimately succumbs to his disease ("Once Before I Go"), but not before going out in style with a farewell performance ("I Go to Rio"), joined by the entire cast.